macobuzi/ocr-lab/README.md

-##Optical Character Recognition Lab
+## HAND WRITING RECOGNITION ENGINE IN JAVA SCRIPT
-The research aims to implement the kohonen neural network in javascript to recognize the hand writing character.
+The engine implements kohonen neural network in javascript to recognize the hand writing character.
+The demo come with a nice GUI and preload pattern.
+The train mode will be developed in future release.

 Demo: <a href='http://puzzleconverterjs.appspot.com'>http://puzzleconverterjs.appspot.com</a>

-##Note
-The source code can be read from the website because the whole program is written in JavasSript. <br>
-It is not an open source project so use it as reference.